LayeredStudio/whoiser/README.md

 # 🌍 Whoiser

-**whoiser** is a WHOIS client for Node.js than helps with querying WHOIS servers for TLDs, domain names and IPs.
+**whoiser** is a WHOIS client for Node.js than helps with querying WHOIS servers for TLDs, domain names, AS numbers and IPs.

-Has support for auto-discovering WHOIS servers for TLDs and IPs allocators, making it easy to get WHOIS info with a single call like `whoiser('google.com')` or `whoiser('1.1.1.1')`.
+Has support for auto-discovery WHOIS servers for TLDs and IPs allocators, making it easy to get WHOIS info with a single call like `whoiser('google.com')` or `whoiser('1.1.1.1')`.
 Applies minimal parsing to results, returning same data format from different WHOIS servers.

 ## Highlights
-* Returns WHOIS info for any internet address.
+* Returns WHOIS info for any internet address
-* Zero-config, but configurable when needed.
+* Requires zero config, but configurable when needed
 * Recognises queries and routes the request to correct server
 * Minimal parsing to provide consistent results across WHOIS servers
 * Uses WHOIS servers from IANA, if not provided
-* Discover available TLDs
+* Discover all available TLDs

 ## Roadmap
 Aiming to have these features: